Skip to Content

 Harvest Times for Winter Crops

-• Root crops need harvesting before ground freezes solid
+• Root vegetables should be gathered before ground freezes solid

 Seasonal Garden Maintenance Tasks